 The average van rate in the U.S. dropped in February, but DAT said it was typical for that month.
 The company also added there were signs of a buildup in momentum in the market.

 The spot market has been active and even reached record levels since the ELD rule took effect.
 The positive impact of the ELD mandate on the trucking industry underlines the need for carriers to comply with the federal mandate.

 Moreover, the April 1 ELD enforcement deadline is fast approaching.
 Non-exempt drivers without ELDs after that deadline will face severe penalties.

-If you are looking for a reliable and FMCSA-compliant ELD, try KeepTruckin.
+If you are looking for a reliable and FMCSA-registered ELD, try KeepTruckin.
 Request a free ELD demo today.